exkcd/CS212/README.md

 The folder `experiments` hold random tested code that may or may not be useful to a certain degree.

+**Note:** There are some assignments that I hvae not included within this little project due to the complexity of their nature, and the fact that those assignments were mostly just copy-paste.

 ### About the class
 The course textbook that is being used is: